 Ice Futures Europe (IFEU) is licensed to operate the IFEU derivatives market (the derivatives market) in New Zealand.
-We are required to report, at least once every two years1, on how well IFEU is meeting its obligations as a licensed market operator2.
-This review covers the period 1 December 2014 to 31 December 2016.
-This is our first review of IFEU since it became licensed on 1 December 2014.
+The FMA is required to report, at least once every two years, on how well IFEU is meeting its obligations as a licensed market operator.

+This review covers the period 1 January 2017 to 31 December 2018.
+This is our second review of IFEU since it became licensed on 1 December 2014.